YOU WERE SOLD A DEFECTIVE PRODUCT

 Manufacturers are responsible for the products they create.
 Part of this is making sure that a product meets safety requirements before it is sold to the consumer.
 Even though this is an important step in the manufacturing process, a company’s urgency to increase profits can often result in products that don’t meet safety requirements slipping through and ending up on the shelf of a store.
 Product liability is the responsibility of a manufacturer or vendor of goods to compensate for an injury that is caused by a defective product.

-The Fort Lauderdale and Miami attorneys at Madalon Law strongly believe companies need to be held accountable for manufacturing or selling an item that puts someone in danger and causes injury.
+The product liability attorneys at Madalon Law strongly believe companies need to be held accountable for manufacturing or selling an item that puts someone in danger and causes injury.
 If you or a loved one have been seriously injured and believe it may have been due to a defective product then you need to contact a firm that can review your case and let you know what your options are.
 We fight for the rights of victims throughout the state of Florida and never charge for a case review.

 Our legal team understands the importance of identifying the design flaw, manufacturing error and negligent party that is responsible for the victim’s serious injury or death.

 Examples of product liability cases can include: